ricardoom/decolonizingnewmexico/README.md

 ## Releases & Change Log

+### v0.0.9

+- Sponsor logos added to the footer space
+- CSS clean up / removal of commented out

 ### v0.0.8

 - Updated shortcode for image placement to allow for inline images to be added to a given page issue: #48